Árpád Szenes: Biography

 In 1930, the couple visited the Nagybánya artists' colony.
 They lived and worked in a dead end called rue des Camelias in Paris, where many artists lived.
 They met Lajos Tihanyi's friend, Kokoschka and Varèse, but Jacques Lipchitz also visited them.
 Later they moved to boulevard Saint Jacques where their studio was above a cardboard factory.
 Through their patron and gallery owner, Jeanne Bucher, they were in close contact with Joan Miró and Max Ernst.

 At that time Szenes visited the café gatherings of Les Amis du Monde, a group of young left-wing artists including Étienne Hajdú, Maurice Estève, Édouard Pignon, André Breton, Louis Aragon.
 Through his wife, he contacted the Stanley William Hayter-led Atelier 17 studio which inspired his surrealist works from the 1930s.

 At the outbreak of World War II they left Paris, leaving Jeanne Bucher their studio and pictures.
 They spent a few months in Lisbon, where Szenes had an independent exhibition, and then went to Brazil in 1940.
 They lived in Rio de Janeiro for some time, then settled in nearby Santa Teresa.
 The art community in Rio was less inspirational than in Paris; although they met Dr. Atl and some other painters, they were more involved with poets and writers at this time.
 He painted nature, portraits of writers, poets and illustrated books.
 He founded a painting school called Sylvestre, taught amateurs and young Brazilian modernists.

 In 1947 they returned to Paris, regained the boulevard Saint Jacques studio and Szenes continued to teach.
 At that time he started working on perhaps his most significant series of geometric and organic shapes, repetitive motifs called 'Bankett' made of various techniques (watercolor, gouache, oil, pastel and chalk).
 Meanwhile, he painted portraits of Vieira da Silva, making hundreds of paintings altogether.
 The French state bought from his paintings for the first time in 1949, followed by several state purchases.
 From the mid-1950s his expression became cleaner.
 On his landscapes the vertical-horizontal relationship is of great significance, his color scale has been reduced to a few pale colors.
 From then on, his wife Vieira da Silva became more and more renowned while his popularity diminished.

 In 1979 he donated seven works made between 1942 and 1970 to the Museum of Fine Arts in Budapest and the Janus Pannonius Museum in Pécs.
 After his death and the end of communism in Hungary, Vieira da Silva established a foundation in 1990 in Lisbon with their names for the promotion of young artists.
 The museum building in Praça das Amoreiras 58 was previously a silk factory.

-He died at age 87 from a pulmonary edema, in 1985.
+He died in Paris at age 87 from a pulmonary edema, in 1985.